How do I find the right window seals for my wooden window?

 There are two main types of wooden window seals:

 Lip seals consist of one or more flexible lips that are pressed against the frame when the window or door is closed.
 The seals provide an effective seal against draughts and moisture.
-They adapt well to the contours of the window.
+They adapt well to the contours of the window. | |

-Hollow chamber gaskets consist of a cavity that is filled with air or, if necessary, other sealing material.
-This type of seal offers particularly good insulation and soundproofing and is therefore ideal for windows in high-traffic areas or near roads.
-When the window is closed, the air is compressed with this type of seal.
+Hollow chamber gaskets When the window is closed, the air is compressed with this type of seal.
 As a result, the window sash closes more gently.
-Hollow chamber gaskets have a high restoring force, allowing them to return to their original shape after opening.
+Hollow chamber gaskets have a high restoring force, which means they return to their original shape after opening. |

 Both types of gasket are easy to fit.
 It is important to check and maintain the gaskets regularly to ensure efficient window sealing and save energy.